-View the latest titles added to our Adult Collection by clicking here to access our “New Release Alerts” web page.
+View the latest titles added to our Adult Collection by accessing our “New Release Alerts” web page.

-To learn which new books have been added to the Children’s Department, please click here.
+Learn which new books have been added to the Children’s Department.

-The Essex Library hosts six book groups, focusing on topics ranging from “Great Plays” to “American History.”
-To view the groups’ latest selections and learn when each group will meet, visit the Essex Library Book Group web page by clicking here.
+The Essex Library hosts several book groups, focusing on topics ranging from “Classics” to “American History.”
+To view the groups’ latest selections and learn when each group will meet, visit the Essex Library book group web page.

 The Shortlist Blog

-The online library teen space for young adults.
-Here you will find resources for information and research, program memos, a gallery of photos and videos, book links and more.
-To view this blog, please click here.
+The online library teen space where you will find resources for information and research, program memos, a gallery of photos and videos, book links and more.

 BookBrowse is an online magazine for booklovers – including reviews, previews, “behind the book” backstories, author interviews, reading guides, and much more.